mulle-objc/De-Re-mulle-objc/index.md

 lot of things "missing".
 They are missing for good reasons.
 But there are also additions and improvements to the Objective-C language.

-This developer guide will how to use the new features and circumvent the missing ones on  a source code level.
+This developer guide will show you how to use the new features and circumvent the missing ones on.

 ## TODO

-* Mention not being ARC more prominently
-* ARC to AAM porting guide
-* ARC to M porting guide
 * Intro text for features
+* Text for C runtime porting
 * Run through modern workflow
     * Write an executable
     * Write a library